BAMresearch/ctsimu-artist-module/docs/helpers.md

 * `in_kV { value unit }` — Converts a voltage to kV.
 * `in_g_per_cm3 { value unit }` — Converts a mass density to g/cm³.
 * `from_bool { value }` — Converts `true` to `1` and `false` to `0`.
+* `convertSNR_FWHM { snrOrFWHM intensity }` — Converts between SNR and Gaussian FWHM for a given intensity (i.e., more generally, the given distribution's mean value).
 * `convert_to_native_unit { givenUnit nativeUnit value }` — Checks which native unit is requested, converts JSON `value` accordingly.
 Possible native units are `"mm"`, `"rad"`, `"deg"`, `"s"`, `"mA"`, `"kV"`, `"g/cm^3"` and `"bool"`.
 * `json_convert_to_native_unit { nativeUnit valueAndUnit }` — Like the previous function `convert_to_native_unit`, but takes a JSON object `valueAndUnit` that must contain a `value` and an associated `unit` (the "given unit").
 Checks which native unit is requested, converts JSON `value` accordingly.
 * `json_get { nativeUnit sceneDict keys }` — Takes a sequence of JSON `keys` from the given dictionary where a JSON object with a value/unit pair must be located.
 Returns the value of this JSON object in the requested `nativeUnit`.